 Most Popular Cat Names

 Cat names may serve slightly different purposes than dog names do.
 While dog names are used to train and bond with dogs as they grow and age, cat names are not used for training or bonding as frequently.
 Cats may recognize when their name is being called, but they are more aloof than their canine brethren and may dismiss the call.
 Regardless, giving your cat a name is an important step in welcoming your new buddy into your home.
-Below is a list of the top cat names in the U.S. as of 2019 to give you some naming inspiration:
+Below is a list of popular cat names in the U.S. as of 2022 to give you some naming inspiration:

 - George.
 These male cats are curious and adventurous.
 They may get into trouble, but they have good intentions.